How families and professionals can work together to support the needs of children who show signs of gift or talent.

 Find it difficult to manage different social and emotional behaviours

 - provide descriptions of how such behaviour is responded to in an early childhood setting

 - link strategies that the parent may have found successful so that a bridge can be developed to best help the child.

-responds by giving more responsibilty than the child can handle
+Responds by giving more responsibility than the child can handle

 - work with the family to identify what are reasonable levels of choice and decision making for that child